sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ```
 WARNING!!
 Not suitable to be exectuted on COSMOS-SENS front-ends.
 ```
-You can ignore this.
+**You can ignore this**.
 You are logged into a node because you were smart enough to read these instructions first.
 Well done you.

 Then invoke IGV:
 ```shell